aama/webappy/README.md

 datastore, and `aama-cp2lngrepo.sh` to upload the new/transformed  data to the local and github repositories.

+    1.3 `aama-cpwebappy2lngrepo.sh`:
-    1.3 `aama-cpwebappy2lngrepo.sh`: Performs the same functions for the application shell and Python scripts.
+This script erforms the same copy and upload functions for the application shell and Python scripts.

-# 2. Python scripts to generate indices and transformations of the json data files.
+### 2. Python scripts to generate indices and transformations of the json data files.

-    2.1 `pdgmDict-pvlists.py [LANG]`: This generates a file `pvlists/[LANG]-pdgm-values.txt` which contains a 'name' for each paradigm, consisting of a comma-separated list of the values of each of the morphological properties enumerated in the `common` section
+    2.1 `pdgmDict-pvlists.py [LANG]`:
+This script generates a file `pvlists/[LANG]-pdgm-values.txt` which contains a 'name' for each paradigm, consisting of a comma-separated list of the values of each of the morphological properties enumerated in the `common` section